-Project solution is based on a UAV (Unmanned Aerial Vehicle) platform to provide discrete inspection of aircrafts before takeoff and execute leaner deicing procedures.
-This innovative solution is based on a patent deposited by WPWEB, currently following the PCT procedure for international extension.
+The project solution is based on a UAV (Unmanned Aerial Vehicle) platform to provide discrete inspection of aircrafts before takeoff and execute leaner deicing procedures.
+This innovative solution is based on a patent deposited by WPWEB, currently following the PCT procedure for an international extension.

 In order to deliver the envisioned solution, the SEI project will address a set of four (4) objectives.
 The first three are Technological Objectives (TOs), which are related to specific technological needs that will allow to technically achieve the expected results; the fourth one (1) is a Market Objective (MO), which aims at increasing the project’s impact on the market.